gary-archer/oauth.mobilesample.ios/README.md

 Interstitial web pages ensure a user gesture after login and logout, so that return to the app is reliable.\
 After login you can test all lifecycle operations, including token refresh, expiry events and logout.

-## Resolving Deep Linking Registration Failures
+## Deep Linking Registration Failures

-You may therefore run into the following error after login, where the deep link fails to invoke the mobile app.\
+Some developers may run into the following error after login, where the deep link fails to invoke the mobile app.\
-Instead, the URL invoked by [this JavaScript](Web/postlogin.html) runs in the browser, resulting in a `Not Found` error.
+Instead, the URL invoked by [this JavaScript](Web/postlogin.html) runs in the browser, resulting in a `Not Found` error.\
+To resolve the problem, see the [resolution options](DevelopmentWebServer/README.md).

 ![post login error](doc/post-login-error.png)

-To resolve the problem, see the [workaround options](DevelopmentWebServer/README.md).

 ## Further Information